Geometric Sen theory over rigid analytic spaces: Geometric Sen theory

 The Sen morphism should encode the directions of perfectoidness of $X$.
 We have the following conjecture, which is a generalization of a theorem of Sen saying that a $p$-adic Galois representation of $p$-adic field has vanishing Sen operator if and only if it is potentially unramified, see Corollary 3.32 of \cite{FontaineOuyang}.

 \begin{conjecture} Let $X$ be an fs log smooth adic space over $(C,C^+)$ with normal crossing divisors, let $G$ be a compact $p$-adic Lie group and $\widetilde{X}\to X$ a pro-Kummer-\'etale $G$-torsor.
-Then the geometric Sen operator $\theta_{\widetilde{X}}: (\Lie G)^{\vee}_{\ket} \otimes_{\widehat{\bb{Q}}_p}\widehat{\s{O}}_X \to \Omega_X^1(\log) \otimes_{\s{O}_X} \widehat{\s{O}}(-1) $ is surjective if and only if $\widetilde{X}$ is a perfectoid space. \end{conjecture}
+Then the geometric Sen operator $\theta_{\widetilde{X}}: \widehat{\s{O}}_X \otimes_{\widehat{\bb{Q}}_p} (\Lie G)^{\vee}_{\ket} \to \widehat{\s{O}}_X \otimes_{\s{O}_X} \Omega_X^1(\log)^{\vee}(-1) $ is surjective if and only if $\widetilde{X}$ is a perfectoid space. \end{conjecture}

 \begin{remark} In the work \cite{RCLocAnACoho}, we show that the pro(-Kummer-)\'etale torsors defining the infinite level Shimura varieties satisfy the hypothesis of the Conjecture \ref{Conjecture1}.
 The proof of this fact never uses the perfectoidness of the Shimura variety, only the $p$-adic Riemann-Hilbert correspondence of \cite{DiaoLogarithmicHilbert2018}.
-Moreover, in \cite{RCLocAnACoho} we use the explicit construction of the geometric Sen operators for Shimura varieties to prove the vanishing part of the rational Calegari-Emerton conjectures, see \cite{CalegariEmerton}.
-A confirmation of the Conjecture \ref{Conjecture1} would imply the vanishing of the Calegari-Emerton conjectures integrally\footnote{Actually, by taking stalks, it suffices to show the analogue conjecture for the points of $X$ in order to deduce the Calegari-Emerton conjectures}. \end{remark}
+Moreover, in \cite{RCLocAnACoho} we use the explicit construction of the geometric Sen operators for Shimura varieties to prove the vanishing part of the rational Calegari-Emerton conjectures, see \cite{CalegariEmerton}. \end{remark}

+\begin{remark} In his original work \cite{MR319949,MR314853}, Sen shows that an algebraic extension $K$ of $\bb{Q}_p$ of Galois group a $p$-adic Lie group $G$ is deeply ramified (equivalently, that its completion is perfectoid) if and only if the Sen operator seen as an object $\theta\in \Lie G\otimes_{\bb{Q}_p}\widehat{K}$ is non zero.
+Recently in \cite{he2024perfectoidness}, He proved that the Conjecture \ref{Conjecture1} holds for residue fields of rigid varieties.
+This pointwise perfectoidness criteria is sufficient for proving the vanishing of the Calegari-Emerton conjectures integrally. \end{remark}